Possibility of primordial black holes as the source of gravitational wave events in the advanced LIGO detector

-where $c$ is the speed of light, $\chi(z)$ is the comoving distance, $H(z)$ is the Hubble expansion rate and $dn(z)/dM$ is the halo mass function of halos at the redshift, $z$.
-It should be noted that the upper limit of the integral decreases with increasing the redshift where at the higher redshifts the larger mass halos have not been virialized yet \cite{Loeb}.
+where $c$ is the speed of light, $\chi(z)$ is the comoving distance, $H(z)$ is the Hubble expansion rate, and $dn(z)/dM$ is the halo mass function of halos at the redshift $z$.
+It should be noted that the upper limit of the integral decreases with increasing the redshift where at the higher redshifts the larger-mass halos have not been virialized yet \cite{Loeb}.

-From equation (\ref{gamma}), we plot $dN(z)/{dzd\Omega}$ in Figure (\ref{rate}) (in dashed line), as the merging rate per redshift per steradian per years, assuming that $100\%$ of dark matter is made of PHBs.
-It is noteworthy that the peak at $z\approx2$ comes from the peaking comoving volume at this redshift.
-Integrating the curve in Figure (\ref{rate}) over redshift, the result is about $1724$ of events per year for $z<6$.
+From Eq. (\ref{gamma}), we plot $dN(z)/{dzd\Omega}$ in Fig. \ref{rate} (dashed line) as the merging rate per redshift per steradian per year, assuming that $100\%$ of dark matter is made of PHBs.
+It is noteworthy that the peak at $z\approx2$ results from the peaking comoving volume at this redshift.
+Integrating the curve in Fig. \ref{rate} over the redshift, the result is about $1724$ events per year for $z<6$.
 However, as we will determine the detection efficiency of LIGO, only the close-by events can be detected.
 GW signals for distant sources can also be magnified by gravitational lensing.
 Assuming the whole dark matter is made of PBHs, they can also play the role of lensing.

-In what following we simulate the GWs from PBHs binary merging in the Universe and measure the detectability of events by LIGO detector.
-For simulating an ensemble of GW-sources and lenses, we assume: (a) a mass function for PBHs is lognormal \cite{Carr} and (b) the redshift distribution of the PBHs follows the comoving volume.
+In what follows, we simulate the GWs from PBHs binary merging in the Universe and measure the detectability of events by LIGO detector.
+For simulating an ensemble of GW sources and lenses, we assume (a) a mass function for PBHs is log normal \cite{Carr} and (b) the redshift distribution of the PBHs follows the comoving volume.
 Then we calculate the antenna pattern function for Hanford and Livingston and include the background noise to determine GW strain in the detector frame \cite{Abbott,pyc}.